Support and Message Boards

 Our service guarantee

-Helping our students is at the heart of everything we do – that's why we’ve developed a Customer Service Charter and professional standards guidelines as the foundations of our award-winning service.
+Helping our students is at the heart of everything we do – that's why we’ve developed a Customer Service Charter and professional standards guidelines as the foundations of our service.

 Booking cancellation requests

 If you wish to cancel an accommodation booking, please use our cancellation booking form.

 If you are unhappy with the NTU accommodation you have booked, we allow one swap per academic year.
 This is subject to availability.

 To find out more about our swap list please email firstname.lastname@example.org – to be eligible to apply you need to have already booked an NTU hall.

 Many students settle quickly, even if the accommodation was not their first choice.
 However, if you are still unhappy after arrival, we run a swap list and a message board where students can find their own swaps.
 We charge £30 per student for any contract changes after arrivals.